Angel One share price: Why the broking firm stock is showing up to 90% fall today - BusinessToday

 The company is sub-dividing its existing equity shares, meaning each share with a face value of Rs 10 is being split into 10 equity shares with a face value of Re 1 each.
 Because one share is converting into ten, the stock price has been adjusted proportionately.

-Shares of Angel One opened at Rs 251.35 on Thursday, signalling over 90 per cent technical markdown from its previous close of Rs 2,491.20 on Wednesday.
-In early trade, the stock was seen hovering around the Rs 247.05 mark on BSE, indicating a mostly flat performance when factoring in the split adjustment.
+Shares of Angel One opened at Rs 251.35 in Thursday's trade, signalling over 90 per cent technical markdown from its previous close of Rs 2,491.20 on Wednesday.
 The company's total market capitalisation currently stands at Rs 22,358 crore.

 Shareholders holding the stock will automatically receive nine additional shares for every one share they currently own, bringing their total holding to ten shares.